Project Manhigh: History

-Candidates for the Manhigh project were put through a series of physical and psychological tests that became the standard for qualifying astronauts for the Project Mercury, America's first manned orbital space program.
+Candidates for the Manhigh project were put through a series of physical and psychological tests that became the standard for qualifying astronauts for the Project Mercury, America's first crewed orbital space program.

-Similar projects in which men in a gondola reached near-space altitudes were performed by Swiss physicist Auguste Piccard and Paul Kipfer, reaching 15785 m in 1931, USSR-1 piloted by Georgy Prokofiev reaching 18500 m in 1933, and Osoaviakhim-1 reaching 22000 m in 1934.
+Similar projects in which men in a gondola reached near-space altitudes were performed by Swiss physicist Auguste Piccard and Paul Kipfer, reaching 15785 m in 1931, USSR-1 piloted by Georgy Prokofiev reaching 18500 m in 1933, and Osoaviakhim-1 reaching 22000 m in 1934 as well as Explorer II reaching 22066 m in 1935.